szk2s/tdd-max/README.md

 In addition, you must place your test code in the same folder as your test patcher.
 Or, the subfolder can be used.
 `tdd` will search those folders and load your codes automatically even if you have multiple test files.

+If you'd like to use some assertion library such as 'chai', please be aware those libraries should be installed to your project root, not to the folder where the `tdd` patcher is installed.
+Sending `npm install` message to `tdd` patcher will not work, so please use the command line.

 If you are not familiar to `generator function`, please see the [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*).
 ## PR is welcome!
-You can file issue, but PR is greatly appreciated.
+You can file an issue, but PR is greatly appreciated.
 The code is simple enough to modify quickly.